Avaiga/taipy-doc/docs/manuals/core/config/job-config.md

 To execute the _jobs_ in parallel, you can set the number of workers to an integer value greater than 1.

-Taipy will use multiple and asynchronous processes, and run each job in a dedicated process.
+Taipy will use multiple asynchronous processes, and run each job in a dedicated process.
 The value of the variable `nb_of_workers` represents the maximum number of processes spawned in parallel.
 For example,the following configuration allows Taipy to run at most 8 jobs in parallel: